Philiquaz/DSParamStudio/README.md

-## About DS Map Studio:
+## About DS Param Studio:
-DS Map Studio is a standalone map editor for all the souls games.
-It is intended to be the successor to DSTools, but be much more lightweight with a heavy emphasis on editor performance.
-It is currently in alpha testing with builds being uploaded to releases periodically.
-It is functional in many cases for games and supports saving maps for all the games but DeS and Sekiro, but the editor still lacks the stability and polish expected from a full release, so keep that in mind when attempting to use the editor.
+DS Param Studio is a dark souls param editor for all the souls games.
+It is forked from DSMapStudio, such that future integration between map and params may be possible.
+It is currently in a concept phase, as its future independent of DSMapStudio is uncertain.

 ## Basic usage instructions
+These are the same as for DSMapStudio.
 ### Game instructions
-* **Dark Souls Prepare to die Edition**: Game must be unpacked with UDSFM before usage with Map Studio (https://www.nexusmods.com/darksouls/mods/1304).
+* **Dark Souls Prepare to die Edition**: Game must be unpacked with UDSFM before usage (https://www.nexusmods.com/darksouls/mods/1304).
-* **Dark Souls Remastered**: Not officially supported yet, but it's possible to work with if you copy the map files to an unpacked PTDE installation, load from there, do the modifications, and then copy back to the remastered installation.
+* **Dark Souls Remastered**: Not officially supported by MapStudio, but I presume params are unchanged and work fine.
 * **Dark Souls 2 SOTFS**: Use UXM (https://www.nexusmods.com/sekiro/mods/26) to unpack the game.
 Params must also be decrypted before use (you can open and save them with Yapped Honey Bear edition (https://github.com/vawser/Yapped-Honey-Bear) until I implement this natively).
 Vanilla Dark Souls 2 is not supported.
 * **Dark Souls 3 and Sekiro**: Use UXM to extract the game files.
-* **Demon's Souls**: I test against the US version, but any valid full game dump of Demon's Souls will probably work out of the box.
+* **Demon's Souls**: Tested against the US version, but any valid full game dump of Demon's Souls will probably work out of the box.
 Make sure to disable the RPCS3 file cache to test changes if using the emulator.
 * **Bloodborne**: Any valid full game dump should work out of the box.
-Note that some dumps will have the base game (1.0) and the patch as separate, so the patch should be merged on top of the base game before use with map studio.
+Note that some dumps will have the base game (1.0) and the patch as separate, so the patch should be merged on top of the base game before use.
 You're on your own for installing mods to console at the moment.

 ### Mod projects
-Map studio operates on top of something I call mod projects.
-These are typically stored in a separate directory from the base game, and all modifies files will be saved there instead of overwriting the base game files (there's exceptions for DS1 and DeS because we don't have a mod engine solution for them).
-The intended workflow is to install mod engine for your respective game and set the modoverridedirectory in modengine.ini to your mod project directory.
-This way you don't have to modify base game files (and work on multiple mod projects at a time) and you can easily distribute a mod by zipping up the project directory and uploading it.
+Param Studio uses MapStudio's projects, capable of saving to other directories intended for use with modengine.

 ## FAQ
-### Q: Why did you abandon DSTools?
+### Q: Why use this over yapped, soulstruct, paramvessel, etc?
-A: DSTools worked well for the creation of many mods, and is still actively used today.
-However, the bindings of Unity data structures to Souls ones grew very messy and buggy, and led to a very unintuitive user experience (i.e. most users can't intuitively know what Unity operations are actually supported by DSTools for export).
-Unity also doesn't provide sufficiently low level APIs for many of its useful subsystems like its lightmapper and navmesh generator, so making these subsystems work for Dark Souls range from painful to impossible.

-By far the biggest issue though is how heavyweight Unity is and how bad performance is when importing assets.
-All the Dark Souls assets have to be imported into Unity which takes a large amount of space and imports themselves can take 10s of minutes for a map.
-All these lead me to decide to make an editor from scratch that is A) heavily focused on the Souls games and have the user interface designed for editing them and B) has super fast load times by loading the game assets directly with no intermediate conversions needing to be stored.
-Map Studio still lacks some of the more advanced features supported by DSTools + Unity, but currently the core experience is much nicer to use with loading times for maps being measured in seconds rather than minutes.
+The existing tools all do their core job - they display and allow editing of a bunch of numbers.
+Some, like yapped honeybear edition, even let you declare some fields as enums, letting you use names instead of numbers, which can be useful.
+Param Studio goes a step further, while fundamentally maintaining the classic param-editor format.
+Features include:
+* Multiple Views into the same params - avoids having multiple copies open when copying/reading around
+* Powerful row searching features - can perform complicated searches like "all rows where a certain field is not 0"
+* Param fields may be marked with several piece of data Enums - a set of values that a field should take, readily selectable and readable References - when a value refers to another row, that row's name is displayed and can be quickly navigated to, and a value can be set by searching for a name.
+(It can even alias to the nearest 100 or so).
+    Virtual references - a value shared among multiple params, which does not specify a param row, but for which navigation to other occurances is desirable.
+    Alternative names - DS Param Studio relies on commonly shared paramdefs, which define what a param is made up of, and give each field a name.
+Sometimes, these names aren't ideal, even if they're authentic.
+    Wiki entries - small tooltips attached to a field to provide a quick reference for the user before resorting to a real wiki or asking in a discord.
+* Params may be given an alternative order for display, allowing certain misplaced fields to return to their families.
+Separators can be included also for cleanliness' sake.
+* Mass editing features including:
+    CSV import / export
+    A syntax for selecting fields and setting their value and performing basic arithmetic on them, using constants or values from other fields

+### Q: Is this the end of DSMapStudio's param editor?
+A: No, this is more of a stopgap measure for providing features to modders.
+DSMapStudio is not currently being developed and I am not in a position to make official releases.
+Rather than release stuff with Kata's name on it and have him be pinged over random bugs he is uninvolved with, this should allow me to make tools and give them to people.
+Since this was original developed inside DSMapStudio, it should remain compatible and updates should be readily portable to DSMapStudio.

-### Q: Will true custom maps be possible?
+### Q: Graphics requirements?
-A: That's the goal, but asset pipeline work is still needed to get there.
-I'm currently working on bringing up a navigation mesh generation system for DS1 (and hopefully DS2) based on Recast, which will make full custom maps possible in theory.
-A simple collision mesh importing system will follow.

-### Q: Why are graphics requirements so steep?
-Will you ever support DX11 again?
-A: Likely not.
-Rendering the entirety of the maps for DS3, Bloodborne, and Sekiro are quite challenging.
-In game they have techniques to limit draw calls, but in the editor context sometimes literally every mesh in the map may end up rendered.
-I thus use some modern Vulkan features to be able to batch and issue 10's of thousands of draw calls per frame, which unfortunately makes my renderer architecture incompatible with DX11.
+A: DSMapStudio creates a whole vulkan renderer, and requests all sorts of features.
+I'm sat on the same renderer, even if many of those features are not used.
+With work it may be possible to reduce these requirements, but that would be thrown away when reintegrated with DSMapStudio.

 ## System Requirements:
 * Windows 7/8/8.1/10 (64-bit only)